 Then, in 2017, her orthodontist suggested Invisalign braces as an alternative.
 In this article, Anna details her experience.

 Anna's braces didn't end up that “invisible” because she had to have attachments on 20 teeth – including all her front teeth.
 This was drastically different from the two that her orthodontist originally predicted.

-Anna's biggest problem is wearing the aligners for the recommended 22 hours per day.
+Anna's biggest complaint is having to wear the aligners for the recommended 22 hours per day.

 Since the wear time is 22 hours, that leaves two hours to eat three meals a day.
 It's pretty ambitious, but I do my best to, because it really beats trying to pry the aligners off my teeth more than necessary.

-This results in what many reviewers refer to as the “Invisalign diet”.
+Many reviewers will share their Invisalign weight loss stories as a result of treatment and you may hear this referred to this as the “Invisalign diet”.
 You can't be bothered to clean your teeth numerous times every day, so you just stop snacking.
 Anna also mentions that she finds it quite painful to remove her aligners, so she does it as little as possible.

 She lost weight in her first month but managed to stabilise her weight by adding protein smoothies to each meal.
 She also recommends taking an aligner case and toothbrush everywhere you go.